OneBlockPlus/polkadot-hackathon-2024/bangkok/HyperAgile/README.md

 ### Why custom, not a “one-size-fits-all” solution?

 Our role is crucial because industrial robotic architectures are often complex and highly customized.
 Each industry has unique operational needs, diverse technologies, and specific regulatory requirements, making a one-size-fits-all approach impractical.
 That's why we offer tailored solutions, enabling industries to integrate Web3 infrastructure efficiently, which aligns perfectly with our product-market fit.
-This approach not only saves significant time but also reduces costs.
+This approach not only saves significant time for indsutries but also reduces costs.

 As a B2B (business-to-business) service provider, we are proud to be the first to offer this service on Polkadot.
-In one of our future milestone (which will be showcased during our Phase 2 business pitch), the HyperAgile project will serve as a key driver in introducing a comprehensive ecosystem of industry-specific robotic development tools to the Polkadot community as part of our ongoing service journey.
+In one of our future milestone (which will be showcased during our Phase 2 business pitch), the HyperAgile project will also serve as a key driver in introducing a comprehensive ecosystem of industry-specific robotic development tools to the Polkadot community as part of our ongoing service journey.

 ## How HyperAgile helps our industry clients?
 (Not Limited To)